dclausen/accepton-api-docs/source/index.md

 1. If you haven't done so already, please create an account in the Staging environment [https://staging.accepton.com](https://staging.accepton.com)
-1. Retrieve your API key here: <TODO>
+1. Retrieve your API key here: TODO
-1. Make a request to ping the client using your API key <TODO>
+1. Make a request to ping the client using your API key TODO
+1. View all resources located at [Resources](#resources) for further API actions.

 # Authentication

 > To authorize, use this code:

 ```ruby